Sotomayor Square

-The Plaza Sotomayor is a plaza in Valparaíso, Chile.
+The Sotomayor Square (Plaza Sotomayor) is a town square in Valparaíso, Chile.
 It is named after Rafael Sotomayor.
 The square is lined by buildings occupying full block-fronts of the streets that flank it.
 The focus of the square is the monument that honors the Chilean sailors who fell during the Battle of Iquique and the Battle of Punta Gruesa.
-The plaza and surrounding buildings was designated a Zona Típica (historic district) on January 23, 1979.
+The square and surrounding buildings were designated a Zona Típica (historic district) on 23 January 1979.

 At the northeastern side of the square are two similar towers, which create a sort of gate entrance to the port from the city.
 On the opposite side is the building that housed the Intendencia de Valparaíso, which currently is home to the headquarters of the Chilean Navy.
-The building used by the CSAV and the building that houses the National Council of Culture and the Arts also face the plaza.
+The building used by the CSAV and the building that houses the National Council of Culture and the Arts also face the square.

 Close to the station is the western terminus station of the Valparaíso Metro, that replaced the old railway station.

 History

 Sotomayor Square originally called Plaza de la Aduana (Customs Square), then Plaza del Palacio (Palace Square) and later Plaza Intendencia (Intendancy Square), is the most important civic square in Valparaíso, which was built over previous sealand.
 The history of the city lays in it, consisting of buildings from different periods that merge into one big area.
 It didn't always have a trapezoid shape as it does today, which helps to create a different perspective effect, neither had the decisive axis between the main building — the former intendancy building — nor its view of the ocean.
 Originally, it was an esplanade in which filthy water descended sluggishly through San Agustín (Tomás Ramos) gorge, standing next to the current Plaza de la Justicia (Justice Square).
 Also, a large house near to Cerro Cordillera (Cordillera Hill) played the role of customs.

 On 10 June 1825 a storm broke the cables of the frigate Valdivia and stranded her on the beach that existed here.
-The authorities filled the hulk with sand in order to use it as a base for Valparaiso's first wharf for passengers and light cargo.
-Subsequently, in 1831, the passengers’ wharf started to be built, whose remains can be seen today at the museum right under the square.
+The authorities filled the hulk with sand in order to use it as a base for Valparaíso's first wharf for passengers and light cargo.
+Subsequently, in 1831, the passengers' wharf started to be built, whose remains can be seen today at the museum right under the square.

 After the construction of the first customs building, the most representative building of the city for almost seventy years, a square started to be built next to it.
 Although it was smaller and the building line was several meters ahead of the current facades, in the mid-century the latter was extended to Condell Street.
 In addition, some warehouses were built around it and also hotels and inns.